 Try a Cajun Boil

 Panama City can be found directly in the middle of Florida’s northern Gulf Coast, so you know the seafood has to be good.
 You absolutely must try a Cajun boil, the pinnacle of Florida cuisine.
+This is one of the best activities in Panama City for foodies!

 If you’ve never attended a Cajun boil, you’re missing out!
 Usually, large amounts of seafood like crawfish, shrimp, and crab are boiled in a gigantic pot.
 Many communities in the South sponsor Cajun boils as fundraisers or mixers.